What is Ram?

 How much RAM do you need?

-The amount of system RAM needed all depends on what the user is doing.
+The amount of system RAM needed depends on what the user is doing.
 When we use any video editing, for example, it’s recommended that a system have at least 16 GB RAM, though more is desirable.
 For photo editing using Photoshop, Adobe Suite Software for Editing recommends a system have at least 3GB of RAM to run Photoshop CC on a Macintosh.
 However, if the user is working with other applications at the same time, even 8GB of RAM can slow things down.

 Type of RAM